deger4beger/sublime-config/README.md

-# sublime-config-win
-My config for Sublime text 4 b.
+## My config for Sublime text 4 b.
 4126

 Sync this directories: